AVIN4SH/sea-world-island/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://opensource.org/license/MIT">MIT License</a>.